Quick tour of the VSCode Lightrun plugin¶

 Selecting any of the three view tabs exposes additional menus and options, respectively for managing Agents, Tags, and Snapshots.

-The Agents view tab¶
+Sources view tab¶

 The following table summarizes the information displayed in the Agent details window.